benlau/quickflux/README.md

 QuickFlux is a Message Dispatcher / Message Queue solution for Qt/QML.
 It is also an implementation of Flux Application Architecture (from Facebook).
 By using this library, users may write their QML application in a Flux way.
+Their code could be more readable and reusable.

 Features